apognu/tuigreet/README.md

 Exec=/path/to/my/wrapper.sh
 ```

+#### Common wrappers

+Two options allows you to automatically wrap run commands around sessions started from desktop files, depending on whether they come `/usr/share/wayland-sessions` or `/usr/share/xsessions`: `--sessions-wrapper` and `--xsessions-wrapper`.
+With this, you can prepend another command on front of the sessions you run to set up the required environment to run these kinds of sessions.

+By default, unless you change it, all X11 sessions (those picked up from `/usr/share/xsessions`) are prepended with `startx /usr/bin/env`, so the X11 server is started properly.

 ### Power management

 Two power actions are possible from `tuigreet`, shutting down (through `shutdown -h now`) and rebooting (with `shutdown -r now`) the machine.
 This requires that those commands be executable by regular users, which is not the case on some distros.